sd2084/task/README.md

 3. Git should be set up on your computer.

 **Step-by-Step Guide:**
-1. Clone the repository in command prompt: git clone [repository-url]
+1. Clone the repository in command prompt: git clone https://github.com/sd2084/task.git
-2. Move into the project directory in vs code: cd [repository-directory]
+2. Move into the project directory in vs code: cd task
 3. Install the required dependencies: npm install
 4. Launch the application: npm start